What makes art valuable? 75% context & 85% authenticity

 Share

-Many believe that art is only valuable because of its price.
-However, studies show that over 60% of art lovers value emotional resonance more highly than market value.
-True artistic value arises from aesthetic quality, emotional depth, spiritual meaning, and cultural context.
-This article explains how these dimensions interact and how you can consciously select valuable works of art.
+Many believe that art is valuable only because of its price.
+However, studies show that over 60% of art lovers value emotional resonance more than market value.
+True art value arises from aesthetic quality, emotional depth, spiritual significance, and cultural context.
+This article explains how these dimensions interact and how you can consciously choose valuable artworks.

 - Fundamentals: What makes art valuable?

-- Emotional and spiritual dimensions of the value of art
+- Emotional and spiritual dimensions of art value

 - Cultural context and societal values

-- Frameworks and mental models for art valuation
+- Frameworks and mental models for art evaluation

 - How to select and experience valuable art